TalentLMS lets you organize users into two types of categories according to your organizational needs: Groups and Branches.

 |Note: A group cannot belong to more than one branch.|

 For example, if a branch is created to train a company’s customers, groups can be used to cover different customer needs with different sets of courses.
+In this context, branch admins can access groups that are linked to their branches to manage branch members and courses.

 |Note: The courses that belong to a group that’s linked to a branch have to be assigned to the branch first.|